-Expand and leverage our strategic relationships.
+Increase our market footprint.
 We believe that a significant market opportunity exists to sell our solutions with the complementary products and services provided by other organizations with whom we wish to collaborate.
-To that end, we have already established strategic relationships with various third parties, including leading global-class partners, such as Check Point, and Cisco .
-We intend to further increase our market footprint through OEMs, technology alliances and collaboration with leading cloud and CDN providers as well as through other channel partners.
+To that end, we have already established strategic relationships with various third parties, including leading global-class partners, such as Check Point, Cisco and Nokia.
+We intend to further increase our market footprint through OEMs, global system integrations and collaboration with leading cloud and CDN providers.